MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 MaxCut is a program I have been involved in developing for several years.
 The first version was written many years ago before I was introduced to any of the practices I've spoken about today.

-In the early days of MaxCut we noticed the same effects we had seen in QuoteMaster - as we added feature on feature, it was taking longer and longer to make changes and keep everything working together and we were loosing confidence in the system.
+In the early days of MaxCut we noticed the same effects we had seen in QuoteMaster - as we added feature on feature, it was taking longer and longer to make changes and keep everything working together and we were losing confidence in the system.

 One day I got email from a user asking for an really useful new feature to be added - at the time it I knew that part this would require us working on a part of code base that was very tricky and it was going to be several weeks if not a month or two.
 Since we didn't have that sort of time, I parked the feature request and put it in the "Nice Ideas but not going to happen" section.